Queen Charlotte triple junction: Plate kinematics and overview

-The relative plate motions of this region have been difficult to determine due to the complicated nature of the Pacific, Juan de Fuca and Explorer Plate triple junction vector triangle not being understood.
-The Juan de Fuca plate, created at the spreading ridge southwest of the triple junction, is moving at a rate of 45.7 mm/yr at an azimuth of 244˚ in relation to the North American Plate, and the Pacific Plate is moving at 58.6 mm/yr in relation to the Juan de Fuca plate.
+The relative plate motions of this region have been difficult to determine due to the complicated nature of the Pacific, Juan de Fuca and Explorer plate triple junction vector triangle not being understood.
+The Juan de Fuca plate, created at the spreading ridge southwest of the triple junction, is moving at a rate of 45.7 mm/yr at an azimuth of 244˚ in relation to the North American plate, and the Pacific plate is moving at 58.6 mm/yr in relation to the Juan de Fuca plate.
 It has been proposed as well that the Explorer plate which makes up one of the three points of the junction is an ephemeral (short lived) plate that behaved independently for a brief period.
 Around 4 Ma it rapidly evolved and culminated as a new transform plate boundary.
-On the east it is becoming coupled with North America, while the western side becomes part of the Pacific Plate.
-Earthquakes also occur due to the separating of the Pacific and North American Plates along the Queen Charlotte Basin.
+On the east it is becoming coupled with North America, while the western side becomes part of the Pacific plate.
+Earthquakes also occur due to the separating of the Pacific and North American plates along the Queen Charlotte Basin.
 Seismic recording studies have been made in the region with the two most active regions being the immediate area surrounding the Dellwood knolls and the Dellwood-Revere fracture zone (refer to fig.1).
-The magnitudes ranged from 0.2–3.2 in 76 events over the course of the 15-day study; however, magnitudes in the region have gone up to a magnitude 6.4 within the last 5 years.
+The magnitudes ranged from 0.2 to 3.2 in 76 events over the course of the 15-day study; however, magnitudes in the region have gone up to a magnitude 6.4 within the last 5 years.
 Using the locations of these epicentres it is possible to map the Pacific plate boundary along the Dellwood valley where the concentrations of events occur.

-Explorer Plate
+Explorer plate

 The Explorer ridge has been migrating since 5 Ma to the west at a rapid pace(~22 mm/yr), while the Juan de Fuca plate has remained stable.
 The migration was due to a combination of jumps, asymmetric spreading, and segment propagation.
 This model implies that the Queen Charlotte fault is lengthening to the south, while fragmenting the Explorer plate.
 Furthermore, this means that the Explorer plate is most likely being captured by the Pacific plate.
-However, the previously subducted parts will remain in place, coupled with the North American Plate.
+However, the previously subducted parts will remain in place, coupled with the North American plate.
 A similar process to this is taking place in the Rivera triple junction where small ephemeral plates were also formed.
 The Explorer ridge is in the process of becoming extinct however, and high seismicity in the Explorer plate indicates that it is being severed by the establishment of this new simpler plate boundary configuration.